-- 1.2 (1) In this Instrument, a person or company is considered to be an affiliated entity of another person or company if one is a subsidiary entity of the other or if both are subsidiary entities of the same person or company, or if each of them is a controlled entity of the same person or company. - (2) In this Instrument, a person or company is considered to be controlled by a person or company if - (a) in the case of a person or company, - (i) voting securities of the first-mentioned person or company carrying more than fifty percent of the votes for the election of directors are held, otherwise than by way of security only, by or for the benefit of the other person or company, and
+- 1.2 (1) In this Instrument, a person or company is considered to be an affiliated entity of another person or company if one is a subsidiary entity of the other or if both are subsidiary entities of the same person or company, or if each of them is a controlled entity of the same person or company. - (2) In this Instrument, a person or company is considered to be controlled by a person or company if any of the following apply: - (a) in the case of a person or company,

-- the votes carried by the securities are entitled, if exercised, to elect a majority of the directors of the first-mentioned person or company; - (b) in the case of a partnership that does not have directors, other than a limited partnership, the second-mentioned person or company holds more than fifty percent of the interests in the partnership; or - (c) in the case of a limited partnership, the general partner is the second-mentioned person or company. - (3) In this Instrument, a person or company is considered to be a subsidiary entity of another person or company if - (a) it is a controlled entity of - (i) that other, - (ii) that other and one or more persons or companies, each of which is a controlled entity of that other, or - (iii) two or more persons or companies, each of which is a controlled entity of that other; or - (b) it is a subsidiary entity of a person or company that is the other's subsidiary entity.
+- (i) voting securities of the first-mentioned person or company carrying more than 50% of the votes for the election of directors are held, otherwise than by way of a security interest only, by or for the benefit of the other person or company, and - the votes carried by the securities are entitled, if exercised, to elect a majority of the directors of the first-mentioned person or company; - (b) in the case of a partnership that does not have directors, other than a limited partnership, the second-mentioned person or company holds more than 50% of the interests in the partnership; - (c) in the case of a limited partnership, the general partner is the secondmentioned person or company. - (3) In this Instrument, a person or company is considered to be a subsidiary entity of another person or company if either of the following applies: - (a) it is a controlled entity of any of the following: - (i) that other; - (ii) that other and one or more persons or companies, each of which is a controlled entity of that other; - (iii) two or more persons or companies, each of which is a controlled entity of that other; - (b) it is a subsidiary entity of a person or company that is the other's subsidiary entity.